nicola-lunghi/PySwitch/README.md

 # PySwitch MIDI Controller Firmware

 This project provides an open source firmware for CircuitPython Microcontroller based MIDI controllers.
 It can control devices via MIDI based on a generic configuration script.

 The project has been developed for controling Kemper Profilers, but the framework itself is generic, so it can be adapted for other devices easily.
+Until now, the following devices are supported out of the box:

+- Kemper Profilers (Head, Rack, Stage, Player etc.)
+- Boomerang III Phrase Sampler

 Features are:

 - Program (Foot)switches and expression pedals to send MIDI messages.
 Each switch or pedal can do any amount of actions.
 Programming is done by setup scripts or graphically using a MIDI enabled, web based configuration tool, with lots of examples.

 - Establishes a bidirectional communication to reflect the states correctly when changed on the Kemper.

-- Compatible with the Kemper Profiler Head, Rack and Player (all Levels)

 - Free MIDI routing capatbilities for MIDI over USB and/or DIN